redhat-openstack/website/source/newsletter/2016-april.html.md

 here](http://releases.openstack.org/mitaka/schedule.html) and the RDO Mitaka packages will follow close behind.
 We'll be doing another test day to make sure that it's the best RDO release yet, and we could use your help.
+The test day will be held April 13-14.
 You can find details about the test day, and instructions for testing, on the [Mitaka GA Test Day](https://www.rdoproject.org/testday/mitaka/ga) page.
 As usual, we'll be in #rdo on the Freenode IRC network for questions and conversation.